ybchen97/cs1101s-teaching-materials/week4/week4studio.md

 x => x + 1;
 ```

-Question: Can you still assign a name to the arrow function? <!-- .element: class="fragment" -->
+Question: Can you still assign a name to the arrow function?

 ----